ruggeri/tech-notes/randos/automotive/engines/02b-flat-twin.md

 - 480deg - 640deg: Piston 1 compression, Piston 2 exhaust     (silence)

 # Note: Alternates between 180deg of power and 180deg of silence.

-# Note: This is the same timing as a 360deg inline twin, so should have same exhaust note.
+# Note: This is the same timing as a 360deg inline twin, so should have
+# same exhaust note.

+# Note: Perfect reciprocating primary and secondary balance.
+Has primary
+# and secondary rotational imbalance, but this may not be very great
+# because pistons are almost opposite each other.
 ```

+**Balance Analysis**

+- Primary reciprocating balance: take individual force waveforms.
+They
+  are identical, but direction of force of one waveform is inverted.
+  Thus, summing them results in perfect destruction of the waveforms,
+  and perfect reciprocating balance.
+- Primary rotational imbalance: here, we invert one waveform.
+Thus they
+  perfectly constructively interfere.
+However, the magnitude of the
+  resulting rotational imbalance depends on the distance between
+  cylinder centers.
+That is as small as having two separate crank pins
+  allows.
+- Secondary reciprocating balance: again, take two identical waveforms
+  (running at twice the crank frequency), except that one is inverted.
+  Thus, they destructively interfere.
+- Secondary rotational imbalance: again, we invert one waveform, and
+  they constructively interfere.
+Again, the resulting torque may not be
+  very significant, because the distance between cylinder centers is as
+  small as having two separate crankpins allows.

+## Discussion

 - This is typical of BMW motorcycles.
 Nobody else does flat engine
   motorcycles.